Tobexint/PySocket/docs/documentation.md

 - The server.py file contains the server code.

-- client.py is the client for testing the server.
+- client.py is the client that tests the server.

 - The speed_test.py file compares the various search algorithms.